TOMMY A ROCK OPERA, THE WHO

 • Pounds Scrapyard, Tipner

-The scrapyard at Tipner, at the top of Portsmouth harbour, was opened just after the 2nd World War and is where much of the discarded military equipment from Portsmouth Dockyard ended up.
-It is now mostly empty although there are 2 huge military vehicles, you can see them from the M27 motorway, still in residence today.
+The scrapyard at Tipner, at the top of Portsmouth harbour, was opened just after the Second World War and is where much of the discarded military equipment from Portsmouth Dockyard ended up.
+It is now under re-development for housing and is situated just to the East of the M275 motorway, behind the Park and Ride site.
 In this scene at the climax to the film, scrap maritime marker bouys were spray painted silver to depict giant pinballs, Tommy navigates his way through a surreal scene of giant pinballs and collections of burning pinball machines, after his followers riot and destroy the holiday camp.

 THE CAST OF TOMMY